gotbbt14BrittanyGates/wagmi-extended/README.md

 - **Viem**: ^2.0.0
 - **@tanstack/react-query**: ^5.0.0

-Note: You must wrap your application with necessary providers (e.g. QueryClientProvider from TanStack Query).
+Note: You must wrap your application with necessary providers (e.g. QueryClientProvider from TanStack Query and WagmiProvider).

 ### API